oluwaseun-Adesina/eventMangementAPI/README.md

 ### **USER ENDPOINTS**

 ```
--   GET /signup - Get create a new user.
 -   POST /signup - Create a new user.
--   GET /login - Get login a user.
 -   POST /login - Login a user.
 -   GET /logout - Logout a user.